Another Facebook Scam Exposed

 Next, contact Facebook about the scam attempt.
 For more information about reporting scam attempts, visit this official Facebook guide.
 Depending on the number of reports and the gravity of the rip-off, the Facebook team will undertake the necessary actions to identify the perpetrator.

-Remember – lotteries have been modernized but you just can’t win through Facebook, even if Zuckerberg says so.
+Remember – lotteries have been modernized, but you can’t win through Facebook, even if Zuckerberg says so.
 Stick to traditional lotteries, don’t expect to win money you haven’t submitted a ticket for and you’ll most definitely stay on the safe side.